Search Results

 Dr. Sandy MacIver

-Instructor in CIOCAN program/Part-time Lecturer
+Instructor in CIOCAN program/Part-time Lecturer, SFU Beedie School of Business

-Dr. Sandy MacIver has spent the last 44 years learning and teaching leadership, teamwork, company values, systems thinking, trust, and trust-building.
+Dr. Sandy MacIver has spent the last 45 years learning and teaching leadership, teamwork, company values, systems thinking, trust, and trust-building.
 He has factored knowledge in these fields into his three overlapping careers.
-Sandy has done thirty-three years (and counting) of consulting, executive coaching and working with CEOs and other senior executives.
-He has advised and assisted in improving performance and working relationships in the workplace, leading applied learning programs and building engaged and productive organizational cultures.
+Sandy has done thirty-three years (and counting) of consulting, executive coaching, and working with CEOs and other senior executives.
+He has advised and assisted in improving performance and working relationships in the workplace, leading applied learning programs, and building engaged and productive organizational cultures.
 His work has spanned North America.
 Sandy has taught scores of leadership and organization-related classes at four different universities, starting in 1987.
 Sandy also teaches leadership in the Manager of Technology MBA program at SFU and the Values-Based Leadership Certificate at RRU.
 Sandy's cut his career 'teeth' in public sector planning and policy for ten years.

 Learn more